bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 Throwing errors is too rigorous, while instead, you could just solve the problem by making your code more meaningful, and of course, test your code.

+> To be clear, I am talking about errors you throw in your own code, and not runtime errors that might occur because of calling someone else's code or API.

 ### Let's take a walk

-A common example is a function that accepts arguments, and if you pass the wrong ones, the function throws an error.
+A common example is a function that accepts arguments, and if you pass the wrong ones, it throws an error.

 Suppose I am creating a 2D game and use the following `walk` function to determine the new `position` X and Y coordinate by supplying both the current `position`, and a `direction`: